Rainbow Nursery 2022 - 2023

 We recognise parents are every child's first and most important teachers, so when children join us we talk to families to find out all about their little one's needs, likes, dislikes and celebrate the things they have learnt so far.
 Once settled with us, we share what each child has been doing in the following ways:

-- Inviting families to attend ‘Stay and Play’ sessions so they can come in and join in with activities, see what we are learning and how they may support at home.
+• Inviting families to attend ‘Stay and Play’ sessions every half term so they can come in and join in with activities, see what we are learning and how they may support at home.

-To find out more about what we do in Nursery and Reception at Chester Blue Coat school please look at the following booklet by clicking the image below.
-It will give you information about what your little one will be experiencing in school and our role in supporting your child's development.
+To find out more about what we do in Nursery and Reception at Chester Blue Coat school please click on the image below.
+It will give you information about what your little one will be experiencing in in the curriculum in our school and our role in supporting your child's development.

 Be Ready, Be Safe and Be Kind